wzjialang/PFedSIS/README.md

-# PFedSIS: Personalizing Federated Instrument Segmentation With Visual Trait Priors in Robotic Surgery
+# Personalizing Federated Instrument Segmentation With Visual Trait Priors in Robotic Surgery

 This repository contains the official PyTorch implementation of the paper:
 > [**Personalizing Federated Instrument Segmentation With Visual Trait Priors in Robotic Surgery**](https://doi.org/10.1109/LRA.2024.3505818)<br>